mi4uu/home_task001/README.md

 instead CRA i did use vite as it utilizes esbuild (https://esbuild.github.io/), and this equals build speed (and I love fast  HMR updates).

-unfortunetly, I did not have time to create any tests or implement **proper** error handing in the frontend app.
+unfortunetly, I did not have time to create any tests in the frontend app.

 app starts on ```localhost:3000```